 - Start picking as soon as the leaves are large enough.

-Click on the link to view our full range of herb seeds, or alternatively our seed collections that make ideal decorative gifts.
-Also, see our gardening master classes and our video on sowing seeds for more tips.
+Alternatively, click on the link to view our full range of herb and vegetable seeds and our seed collections that make ideal decorative gifts.
+Also see our gardening master classes and our video and vegetable growing blog that contain more seed sowing tips.